MrDayKwan/GRE-calculator/README.md

 1. Open the command line on your local machine.

-2. Using Git, clone this repository to your local machine.
+2. Enter the following command to use Git to clone this repository to your local machine.
 ```sh
 git clone https://github.com/asa-holland/GRE-calculator.git
 ```
-2. Using pip, install this repository's dependencies.
+2. Enter the following command to user Pip to install this repository's dependencies.
 ```sh
 pip install -r requirements.txt
 ```